Cele3x/practical-seminar/README.md

 This folder contains everything related to the used neural network, it is structured as shown in the following:
 - Data-Handling: Contains all scripts needed to handle the data gathered in the data acquisiton study.
 - Evaluation: Contains all scripts needed for evaluating the presented neural network.
+- Models: Contains all trained models, even those not evaluated in the evaluation study.
 - Training: Contains all scripts needed for training the presented neural network.